peiyuliu-biostats/peiyuliu-biostats.github.io/content/english/contact.md

 description: Contact Page
 contact: true

-email: pyliu996@gmail.com
+email: peiyu.liu.stats@gmail.com
-address: 19 th Ave
+address: Gainesville, FL, USA

 ---

-You can reach out to me using the form below.
+You can reach out to me using the mail below.

-This form is connect to my email and I will respond to you ASAP.
+I will respond to you ASAP.

 I am happy to connect!
 Let me know if you like to chat.